BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ##### `- (void) setAppleSearchAdsDebugMode`

-The `setAppleSearchAdsDebugMode` method sets the SDK into Apple Search Ad debug mode where it passes fake campaign params back 100% of the time.
+The `setAppleSearchAdsDebugMode` method sets the SDK into Apple Search Ad debug mode.
+In this mode fake campaign params are returned 100% of the time.
+This is for testing only.

 Warning: This should not be used in production.